-Engagement with Affected Groups and those At Risk of Safeguarding-related Harm should:
+Engagement with Affected Groups and those At-Risk of Safeguarding-related Harm should:

-- Be transparent and clearly communicated. - Be informed by human rights and safeguarding experts. - Share sufficient information for different groups to make informed decisions. - Be framed in terms of dialogue around the risks or impacts of the event. - Take place in a safe and accessible environment.
+- Be transparent and clearly communicated. - Share sufficient information for different groups to make informed decisions. - Be framed in terms of dialogue around the risks or impacts of the event.

-Steps may be needed to remove barriers to engagement, e.g. convening dialogues outside of standard working hours, providing materials in a range of languages, in accessible formats (taking into consideration those without access to certain communication technologies), in child-friendly formats, or in ways that meet the needs of people who are disabled in different ways (e.g. visual impairments).
+Steps may be needed to remove barriers to engagement, e.g. convening dialogues outside of standard working hours, providing materials in a range of languages, in child-friendly formats, or in ways that meet the needs of people who are disabled in different ways (e.g. visual impairments).